BilgiPasa/3DFirstPersonMovement2/README.md

 The Unity version of the project is 6000.0.58f2

-You can try the project here: https://bilgipasa.itch.io/3dfirstpersonmovement2
+If you want to try the project, you can check out its itch.io page: https://bilgipasa.itch.io/3dfirstpersonmovement2

 The video that I made about the movement system of the project: https://www.youtube.com/watch?v=6q3XmCUo-m0